 An avid reader, Wab successfully defended Joseph Boyden's “The Orenda” on CBC Radio's Canada Reads literary competition in 2014.
 The following year, Wab published his own book, “The Reason You Walk,” which chronicles Wab's own childhood as he reconnects with his father, a survivor of the residential school system.
 The book was a national Number 1 bestseller.

 Wab is also an award-winning recording artist.
 His 2009 album “Live By the Drum” won an Aboriginal People's Choice Music Award.

 In 2011, the University of Winnipeg named Wab as its first Director of Indigenous Inclusion.
-He has been the Associate Vice-President for Indigenous Relations at The University of Winnipeg since 2014.
+He was the Associate Vice-President for Indigenous Relations at The University of Winnipeg from 2014 to 2016.
 Wab is also an Honourary Witness for the Truth and Reconciliation Commission of Canada.

 He is currently finishing up a Master’s degree in Indigenous Governance from the University of Winnipeg and he has an honourary doctorate from Cape Breton University.
 Wab is also a member of the Midewin, a prestigious medicine society.

 Wab wants his two children, aged 8 and 10, to grow up in a progressive place that recognizes the value of all people.
 He will continue to build on the NDP values of equality, prosperity, inclusion and reconciliation right here in Manitoba.

 On September 16, 2017 Wab was elected Leader of the Manitoba NDP.